Yanjie0910/Yanjie0910/README.md

 I enjoy connecting with people from different cultures, love creating things that tell a story, and believe tech should always make life a little brighter ✨

+✨Course Expectation :
+I’m excited to learn how to keep software working well and improve it over time in this course.

 ⚡Fun fact:
 Many people think I’m from the Faculty of Engineering… but I’m actually from Faculty of Computer Science and Information Technology 😆